wandb/docs/docs/guides/launch/intro.md

 :::caution
 W&B Launch is Public preview in active development.

-Talk to our Sales Team to get Launch up and running for your company: [https://wandb.ai/site/pricing](https://wandb.ai/site/pricing)
+Talk to the W&B Sales Team to get W&B Launch set up for your business: [https://wandb.ai/site/pricing](https://wandb.ai/site/pricing).
 :::

 Use W&B Launch to start jobs in the compute  environment or infrastructure of choice from one central interface.
 W&B Launch removes the complexity of using different environments to run training, inference, and more.
 Weights and Biases will automatically capture the information needed to reproduce the run, containerize the job and launch the job locally or remotely.